Stuck on starting your literature review or database search? Learn how to transform your research topic into an effective search strategy.

 This workshop will cover:

 Do you want to find the most relevant articles from your search, but don’t want to get too many irrelevant results?
 Use the advanced features of library databases to search more effectively.
+This workshop is aimed at those with basic datab

-EndNote is a software package that assists with collecting, storing, organising and generating references in various referencing styles.
+EndNote is a software that assists with collecting, storing, organising and generating references in various referencing styles.

 Let us demystify copyright to help you easily (and legally!) reuse videos, images and other online resources for research purposes.